 Vietnam.vn - Nền tảng quảng bá Việt Nam

-NATO-EU member states benefit from arms exports to Ukraine
+NATO-EU member states benefit from arms exports to Ukraine.

 Người Đưa TinNgười Đưa Tin18/07/2023

-Last year, Bulgaria's exports of specialized weapons products were worth 1.7 billion euros, equivalent to 2% of the country's gross domestic product (GDP).
+Last year, Bulgaria's exports of specialized weapons were worth 1.7 billion euros, equivalent to 2% of the country's gross domestic product (GDP).

 “The Bulgarian arms industry is developing and the goal is to modernize production.
 We are trying to ensure a safe environment for those working in these factories,” Bogdanov said.